 Skiing in Europe can be surprisingly affordable if you stay away from the ritzy resorts in France and Switzerland.
-Most Americans probably equate European skiing with high prices, but overall it’s cheaper to hit the slopes these days on the other side of the Atlantic.
+Most Americans probably equate European skiing with high prices, but overall it’s cheaper to hit the slopes in Europe these days than it is on the other side of the Atlantic.
+(Unless you ski Idaho.)
 Granted you may not get the same breadth of choices on the trail map that you would in Deer Valley or Vail, but most people don’t manage to cover more than a fraction of what’s available in those places anyway.

 I wanted to highlight places where everything is a bargain though when you’re off the slopes, so here are the cheapest ski resorts in some of The World’s Cheapest Destinations.